wp-cool-tools/purify-wp-menues/README.txt

 == Changelog ==
 = 3.6.0 =
+* added translator guidance for the activation notice placeholders
 * replaced the deprecated multisite lookup with get_sites() and restored the site context after each uninstall cleanup
 * added direct file access prevention
 * escaped activation notice output and restricted settings field HTML to the required checkbox and label markup